CoolCoderCarl/binarySearch/README.md

-# Binary Search
+# binary search
+Guess digit using the binary search

-## Description
+## Prehistory
-The simple program which get 10 attempts to guess a conceived number between 1 and 100
+The simple program which get 10 attempts to guess a conceived number between 1 and 100.

-## How to start
-The program was run in Win10 system with python3.9

-`python main.py` or `python39 main.py`
+> Let's search it easy way
+> (c) Author

+You can find many digits as you want.

+Enjoy.